HaoWuLab-Bioinformatics/iPro-WAEL/README.md

 The file "feature_code.py" is the code used to extract word2vec features.

 ## Dependency
+Mainly used libraries
 Python 3.6
 keras  2.3.1
 tensorflow 2.0.0
 sklearn
 numpy
 h5py
+See requirements.txt for all detailed libraries.
 ## Usage
 First, you should extract features of promoters, you can run the script to extract word2vec-based features as follows:
 `python feature_code.py`